 Answer – Absolutely.

-Answer – If you cannot wait to be seen, then we encourage you to go to the emergency room of the Montreal General Hospital which is open 24/7, 365 days a year for a more rapid evaluation of your condition.
+Answer – If you cannot wait to be seen, then we encourage you to go to the emergency room of the Montreal General Hospital or your nearest hospital which are open 24/7, 365 days a year for a more rapid evaluation of your condition.

-Anyone wishing to make a referral should communicate with PEPP- MUHC at:
+Anyone willing to make a referral should communicate with PEPP- MUHC at:

 Fax: (514) 843-2898